How to Fight Police Radio Encryption in Your Community

 Compile everything into shareable format:

-- One-pager: Summary of key facts for quick distribution
+- A one-pager summarizing key facts for quick distribution

-- Full report: 5-10 pages with citations for decision-makers
+- A full report (5–10 pages with citations) for decision-makers

-- Talking points: Bullet points for public comment and media
+- Talking points for public comment and media interviews

-- Cost analysis: Specific numbers for your jurisdiction if possible
+- A cost analysis with specific numbers for your jurisdiction where possible

 Step 5: Make Your Case